meltingice/CamanJS/README.md

 ### HiDPI Support

 Version 4 introduces better support for HiDPI (Retina) displays.
-It allows you to specify a higher resolution replacement either using a HTML data attribute or in Javascript.
+It allows you to specify a higher resolution replacement using HTML data attributes.
 Keep in mind, however, that higher resolution images take longer to render.

 **HTML data attributes**

 * `data-caman-hidpi`: URL to the high resolution replacement image
 * `data-caman-hidpi-disabled`: HiDPI support is enabled by default, so add this attribute if you wish to disable it

-**Javascript**

-TODO

 ## Development